pavlobu/deskreen/doc/translations-docs/fix-a-typo-in-existing-translation-of-Deskreen.md

 ### When the Deskreen App edits done, then please fix tests if they are broken.
 And regenerate snapshots if needed.

+### How to regenerate snapshots if you have tests failing when running `yarn test`?

-Example to regenerate snapshots: in root `./` folder of project
+in root `./` folder of project run this:

 ```
-yarn test -- -u (or yarn jest -- -u)
+yarn test --updateSnapshot
 ```

-in root `./app/client` folder of project
+in Deskreen Viewer `./app/client` folder of project run this:

 ```
+cd app/client
-yarn test -- -u (or yarn jest -- -u)
+SKIP_PREFLIGHT_CHECK=true yarn test:nowatch -- -u
 ```

-If that doesn't work for you to regenerate snaphosts, please google search how to do it.

 ### IMPORTANT: Please make sure your PR is 1 or maximum 2 commits length.
 If it is longer than that, you will be asked to squash your PR commits.
 If you don't know how to squash, refer [this guide](#dont-know-code)